MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 <string> [string] ...<Enter>
 '@
 ```

+> [!NOTE]
+> The final newline character is part of the closing mark.
+It is not added to
+> the here-string.

 A here-string contains all the text between the opening and closing marks.
 In
 the here-string, all quotation marks are interpreted literally.
 For example: